Sequential Auditing for f-Differential Privacy: Background

 was suggested, where $\hat{\beta}(\cdot)$ is an estimator of the true unknown tradeoff curve.
 In \eqref{eq:old_eta_max}, $\eta^*$ is selected so that $(\alpha(\eta), \beta(\eta))$ lies as far as possible under $f_{\claim}$ in vertical direction.
 In the following, we use a modification of this rule that significantly improves the detection of DP violations.

 For our modification to make sense, notice that detecting DP violations does not directly depend on the one-dimensional, vertical distance between $(\alpha(\eta), \beta(\eta))$ and $f_{\claim}$.
-Rather, it depends on a two-dimensional quantity: The size of the largest axis-aligned square around the center $(\alpha(\eta), \beta(\eta))$, that still fits below $f_{\claim}$.
-It is easy to see that the square becomes biggest when $(\alpha(\eta), \beta(\eta))$ and $f_{\claim}$ are separated maximally along a line at an angle of $45$° (not $90$° as in \eqref{eq:old_eta_max}).
+Rather, it depends on a two-dimensional quantity, and a simple proxy is the largest axis-aligned square around the center $(\alpha(\eta), \beta(\eta))$, that still fits below $f_{\claim}$.
+The upper-right corner of this square lies on the $45^\circ$ direction, from $(\alpha(\eta),\beta(\eta))$.
+This motivates selecting a point that is well separated from $f_{\claim}$ along this diagonal direction, rather than only in the vertical direction as in~\eqref{eq:old_eta_max}.
 To make this geometric idea mathematically precise, consider for any estimate $(\hat{\alpha}(\eta), \hat{\beta}(\eta))$ the line

 which passes through $(\hat{\alpha}(\eta), \hat{\beta}(\eta))$ with slope $1$.
 We can find the intersecting point of this line and $f$ by solving the equation

 for $\alpha$.
 Proceeding this way, we can for each $\eta$ compute the Euclidean distance between $(\hat{\alpha}(\eta), \hat{\beta}(\eta))$ and its intersection point $(\alpha_{\text{int}}(\eta), f_{\claim}(\alpha_{\text{int}}(\eta)))$.
 The critical $\eta^*$ is now the following: